Skip to main content

 "Will Kakababu agree?"
 She asked unsurely.

 "We will talk to him.
 But that's later.
 Right now, I am so proud of you."
 His words met her smile.
-"You chose something more difficult than what is expected and that is brave."
+"You chose something more difficult than what is expected, and that is brave."

 The sound of footsteps alerted them.
 Aniruddha looked around as Bondita held his hand and dragged him up the spiral stairs to the chilekotha above the terrace.

-"What are we…'' he frowned as she ducked behind the railings forcing him to sit down.
+"What are we…'' he frowned as she ducked behind the railings, forcing him to sit down.
 "Hush."
 She warned as they saw Somnath and Asha enter the terrace through the railings.

 "Why are we hiding here?"
 He whispered.

 "Because we don't want to disturb them."
 She warned.
 "But what is it…" Aniruddha stopped, taken aback as her hand reached his mouth to stop him from talking further.
 The smell of achar from her palm hit his nostrils.
-His heart beat faster as his eyes scanned her face close.
+His heart beat faster as his eyes scanned her face closely.
 He held her hand over his mouth.
 She turned a little conscious as his palm brushed against her hand.

 "Will you call me?"
 Ashapurna asked unsurely.